 I have grave concerns about the safety of those driving battery operated wheelchairs and about the dangers involved for car drivers in dealing with their activities on the road.
 For instance, are those wheelchairs allowed legally on the roadways?
 I'm all in favour of personal navigation being available for those unable to drive anymore....but isn't that the reason the cities make our sidewalk curbs manageable for wheelchairs?

-This is a good question, as a motor vehicle is defined as a vehicle not run on rails, that is designed to be self propelled or propelled by electric power obtained from overhead trolley wires.
-A motorized wheelchair fits this definition and can be considered as a motor vehicle for the purposes of the Act.
+This correspondent raises a good question.
+A motor vehicle is defined as a vehicle not run on rails, that is designed to be self propelled or propelled by electric power obtained from overhead trolley wires.
+A motorized wheelchair or mobility scooter fits this definition and can be considered as a motor vehicle for the purposes of the Act.

-Many of the people making this column request have also pointed out that it is wise to use a flag to increase the height and visibility of the wheelchair and its operator.
+Many correspondents have also pointed out that it is wise to use a flag to increase the height and visibility of the wheelchair and its operator.
 Without the flag it is difficult to see the person on the wheelchair in parking lots and behind cars parked beside sidewalks.

 If your mobility scooter has lights, use them at night.
 If it doesn't, consider adding them.

 Seeing a mobility scooter on the road could be an indication that increased care is required of you.
 There is a small possibility that health issues may make scooter operators unpredictable.
 Grant them a little extra leeway and consider how we might appreciate it if we were in their situation.